 Dr. Sarah Elizabeth Korneisel Jaegers is a solo, chamber, and orchestral clarinetist and clarinet teacher based in Richland, Washington.
 She is currently on the faculty of Magnolia Music Studio – RiverWalk, where she is a Master Teacher.
+Dr. Jaegers regularly performs with the Walla Walla Symphony and the Mid-Columbia Symphony.
 An international performer since 2011, Dr. Jaegers has toured in countries throughout Europe.
 She has a strong interest in world music, expansion of the clarinet repertoire, and diversification of the canon, particularly through the promotion and commissioning of works by Turkish composers.
 Dr. Jaegers has taught private clarinet lessons since 2013 and her students have consistently received the highest ratings at Solo and Ensemble festivals.
 Many have gone on to play in college bands and pursue a career in music.
 She holds a Doctor of Musical Arts degree in Clarinet Performance from The Ohio State University (where she studied under the guidance of Dr. Caroline Hartig), a Master of Music degree in Clarinet Performance from Michigan State University (where she studied under Dr. Guy Yehuda), and two degrees—a Bachelor of Music degree in Clarinet Performance and a Bachelor of Arts degree in World Languages and Cultures (Spanish)—from Iowa State University (where she studied under Dr. Gregory Oakes).

 As a Graduate Associate at The Ohio State University, Dr. Jaegers taught undergraduate clarinet lessons and masterclasses, instructed the clarinet portion of the Woodwind Methods class for undergraduate Music Education majors, held clarinet sectionals for the University Band, assisted with clarinet choir rehearsals, and coached undergraduate chamber ensembles.
 She also worked as the Wind Symphony librarian, recorded and edited performances for the recording studios, and worked in the School of Music's Graduate office.
 Dr. Jaegers also served as treasurer for the ClariNetwork association for two years and was a Graduate Enrichment Fellow.
 Her DMA Document—entitled Turkish Classical Clarinet Repertoire: Performance, Accessibility, and Integration into the Canon, with a Performance Guide to Works by Edward J. Hines and Ahmet Adnan Saygun—is focused on classical clarinet performance in the Republic of Turkey and the value of classical clarinet works by Turkish composers that are a largely unknown segment of clarinet repertoire.
 Dr. Jaegers traveled to Turkey in 2018 to conduct research for this document.